 -- Page 2--

-As has been mentioned before, markers were left for those who followed or
+As has been mentioned before markers and symbols were left for those who

 This was for the purpose of relocating the Spanish mines by future expeditions